Dialectical Behavioral Therapy (DBT)

 How It Was Developed

 Marsha Linehan was raised as a devout Catholic and was taught that “suffering makes you stronger.”
-This was something she firmly believed in and she applied this idea to her own life.
-But, she started to notice that for many of her patients, suffering did not make them stronger.
+She firmly believed in this adage and she applied this idea to her own life.
+However, she started to notice that for many of her patients, suffering did not make them stronger.
 It emotionally decimated them and she wanted to make sense of how this could be.
-How could suffering on the one hand make some people stronger, while on the other hand emotionally decimate certain people?
+How could suffering on the one hand make some people stronger, while on the other hand emotionally devastate certain people?

 She began to look at a group of people who had suffered greatly – Holocaust survivors.
 Among these individuals, she found that those people who had survived the Holocaust and were able to accept the reality of their situation were able to become stronger.
 These people of course still recognized that horrible things were done to them, and the awful things that happened during the Holocaust.
 However, simply by accepting their reality these people were able to problem solve and eventually become emotionally healthy.
 Meanwhile, other survivors (understandably) were stuck in the “how can it be???” cycle and were therefore unable to move on.
 These people could not accept their reality.

 DBT informed skills training groups are led by licensed and specially trained clinicians who facilitate structured and supportive therapeutic environments.
 Weekly 90-minute skills training groups include mindfulness practice, homework review, and the presentation of new skills.

 In DBT, we learn “Change” skills (Interpersonal Effectiveness, Emotion Regulation) and “Acceptance” skills (Mindfulness, Distress Tolerance)